jross365/LMStudio-Client/README.md

 ### 05/17/2024

+Today, I built the **Invoke-LMSaveOrOpenUI** function, which presents an Open/Save Windows dialog.
+This will _really_ help me cut down on validation code, in cases where the user provides no path or an invalid path.

+- I need to integrate the function into every case where I open or save a CFG, INDEX, GREETING or DIALOG file
+- This will significantly simplify the History File selection in **Start-LMChat**.

+---

+### 05/17/2024

 Today, I built the **Invoke-LMBlob** function, which isn't complete or polished but should take **✅** maybe 5-10 more minutes to make functional and error-sensitive.

 I also established that **.Net Framework 4.5** is the minimum I require for this code to work, due to the use of async methods in the C# code.